 Since 2000, the CABI team has been looking for natural enemies that could be used to control invasive hawkweeds in North America.
 This poses a new challenge because, in contrast to New Zealand, there are closely related native species (Hieracium spp.) in North America.
 Insects are likely to attack plants related to their natural host, so potential biological control agents for the invasive Pilosella spp. have to be shown not to pose a risk to these native species in the introduced range.

 Two of the species released in New Zealand were shown to be sufficiently specific for release in North America.
 The gall wasp, A. subterminalis, was released in Canada and the USA in 2011 and established on P. flagellaris.
 The root-feeding hoverfly, C. urbana, was approved for release by the Canadian Food Inspection Agency in 2016 and by USDA-APHIS PPQ in 2019.
-Since 2017, eggs and adults of the hoverfly were collected from fields in Europe during spring and sent to Agriculture and Agri-Food Canada (AAFC) in Lethbridge for field releases.
-The establishment has not yet been confirmed and due to COVID-19 restrictions, shipments of C. urbana to Canada were put on hold during 2020-2021.
+Since 2017, eggs and adults of the hoverfly were field-collected in Europe during spring and sent to Agriculture and Agri-Food Canada (AAFC) in Lethbridge for field releases.
+Establishment has not yet been confirmed and due to COVID-19 restrictions, shipments of C. urbana to Canada were put on hold during 2020-2021.
 In 2021, a shipment to the USA was delayed – the females died during transport and the eggs did not hatch.

 We are investigating another gall wasp, Aulacidea pilosellae, in collaboration with Dr Rosemarie DeClerck-Floate (AAFC, Lethbridge) and Dr Jeffrey Littlefield (Montana State University, Bozeman).
 Two lineages have been identified: one is univoltine and develops on several invasive hawkweed species, and the other one is multivoltine and prefers mouse-ear hawkweed (P. officinarum).
 Under no-choice conditions (offering one plant species at a time), native North American Hieracium species sustained limited attack from each lineage.
 When these species were offered together with target Pilosella spp. only H. argutum was attacked.
 Additional host range tests are ongoing.